JoyMonteiro/bharatsim-tutorial/source/epidemiology-sir-model.rst

     :alt: The disease progression in the SIR Model
     :figclass: align-center

+    Compartments of the SIR model

 The individuals in the SIR model can be in one of the three compartments at any given time, (S)usceptible, (I)nfected, or (R)ecovered.
 Infected individuals can “infect” the Susceptible, causing them to transition to the Infected compartment, from which they will eventually recover.
 In what follows we will use the letters S, I, and R to represent both the individual compartments as well as the numbers in each of these compartments.
 The context should make it clear what we are referring to.
 In addition, we make some assumptions:

 1. Susceptible individuals can only leave this compartment if they have been infected, and the total number of individuals in the population is conserved.
 In other words, we ignore the effects of birth and death rates.
 2. The rate of change of $S(t)$, the number of susceptibles, depends on the number of individuals currently susceptible, the number currently infected, and a parameter that governs the amount of contact between susceptibles and infected.
 3. We also assume that some fixed fraction (say, $\gamma$) of the infected group will recover on any given day.
 Keep in mind that when we say someone has "Recovered", what we mean (in this model) is that they are no longer infectious or susceptible to the disease and therefore cannot contribute to its spread.

 Mean-field or "Well-mixed" solution to this model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~